ammoradi1981/Assignment5-Data1202/README.md

 ## Breakdown of Tests

 ## Deployment
+The project can indeed be deployed on Colab, which provides a convenient cloud-based Jupyter notebook environment.
+Users can access and run the project notebooks directly on Colab without the need for any local installation.

 ## Authors
 Amirmohammad Moradi,

 Yasaman Mirshahi,

 Vishal Kochuparampu Roy,

 Maisha Khatoon,

 Vyomeshkumar Nayi,

 ## License